ThiessetFabien/ThiessetFabien/README.md

 - 🤝 I’m looking for help with [alzC](https://github.com/alzC), [borisrose](https://github.com/borisrose) and [Chrstn67](https://github.com/Chrstn67)

-- 📝 I regularly write articles on my profil [LinkedIn](LinkedIn)
+- 📝 I regularly write articles on **my profil LinkedIn**

 - 💬 Ask me about **JavaScript**

 - 📫 How to reach me **thiessetfabienpro@gmail.com**

----
+- ⚡ Fun fact: **I am a fan of shōnen anime such as "One Piece", "Bleach", "Dragon Ball", "My Hero Academia", "Jujutsu Kaisen", Naruto, Demon Slayer, "Hunter x Hunter", "Naruto" and others**

 - 📄 Know about my experiences

-  After coordinating the establishment of projects and the creation of a Medical Home for people with disabilities, committed to benevolence and digital accessibility, I received intensive training as a Web and Mobile Web Developer.
+**After coordinating the establishment of projects and the creation of a Medical Home for people with disabilities, committed to benevolence and digital accessibility, I received intensive training as a Web and Mobile Web Developer.**

-  As a programmer in my free time, I continue to build on my skills and support my achievements by working on projects, exercises, and object-oriented programming concepts while also developing my soft skills in productivity, communication, and pedagogy through reading and listening to audiobooks.
+**As a programmer in my free time, I continue to build on my skills and support my achievements by working on projects, exercises, and object-oriented programming concepts while also developing my soft skills in productivity, communication, and pedagogy through reading and listening to audiobooks.**

 ---
 <h3 align="left">Connect with me:</h3>